Skip to main content

 Overview

-Ever wished you could slice and dice 🗡️ your performance review data to spot talent trends, measure employee engagement, or track potential across teams, all with a few breezy clicks? 🍃 Let's talk about question tags!
+Ever wished you could slice and dice 🗡️ your performance review data to spot talent trends, measure employee engagement, or track potential across teams, all with a few breezy clicks? 🍃 Then let's talk about question tags!

-Tags are simple words or short phrases attached to your questions in your review templates.
+Tags are simple words or short phrases that you can attach to questions in review templates.
 They work behind the scenes to categorise questions into bubbles that are meaningful to a certain area or 'topic' of performance.
 Think categories like 'impact,' 'potential,' 'leadership,' and 'communication.'

-In Indigo’s Performance Management, tags not only act like labels that make questions easier to filter through by topic, but are also crucial to helping you analyse key aspects of employee performance through insightful graphs and reports.
-Whether you’re a manager or the HR admin, using tags smartly ultimately means clearer, more powerful analytics to guide your talent decisions.
+In Indigo’s Performance Management, tags act like labels that make questions easier to filter through by topic.
+They're also crucial when you analyse key aspects of employee performance through insightful graphs and reports.
+Whether you’re a manager or the HR admin, smart use of tags ultimately means clearer, more powerful analytics to guide your talent decisions.

 Eager to learn more? ⬇️